DandeLiion Client documentation

 plt.show()

-# If the user needs the solution at the `t_eval` times, the following code can be used (works only correctly on columns with timeline data)
+# If the user needs the solution at the `t_eval` times, the following code can be used

 where the following classes & methods have been used: